emtneutrino/races/README.md

 If you want to restrict the vehicle class used in a race, type **`/races register 100 2 180 no class 0`** to restrict vehicles to class Compacts (0).

-If you want to create a Custom (-1) class vehicle race or a random vehicle race you must create a vehicle list first before registering the race.
+**If you want to create a race where only a custom list of vehicles are allowed or a race where vehicles change randomly every lap, you must create a vehicle list first before registering the race.**

 Type **`/races vl add zentorno`** to add a **`zentorno`** to your vehicle list.
 If you are creating a random race, you can add the same vehicle multiple times to your vehicle list.
 This will increase the chances that a racer will be put in this vehicle after they complete a lap.